 Here at Park Avenue, we believe that the Church is bigger than just our congregation.
 It is evident in scripture that there is a need to carry the gospel to the ends of the earth, which not only includes the communities in which we find ourselves, but also to parts of the world where the gospel is less prevalent.
 The Great Commission found in Matthew 28:19-20, says: “Therefore go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, and teaching them to obey everything I have commanded you.
 And surely I am with you always, to the very end of the age.”
 Therefore, we support a number of missionaries both at home and abroad through financial provision and prayer.
 On this page you will find information about the missions that we directly support by means of your giving!

 We have a team of people who are passionate about the work of missionaries and meet regularly to oversee the churches involvement in such.
-The team includes: Don Hennessey (Chair), Pastor Paul Perry, Weldon Peddle, Vickie Gosse and Irene Fry.
+The team includes: Don Hennessey (Chair), Pastor Kent Sceviour, Weldon Peddle, and Joshua Torres

 Janice Foss – Kenya, Africa